Skip to main navigation Skip to search Skip to main content

 Abstract

-The literary corpus of this research consists of 21st century life writing by trans men in the UK, North America and Germany.
-It falls broadly into two categories in line with Ruth Pearce’s distinction between trans-as-condition and trans-as-movement.
-Using Binswanger’s and Zimmermann’s notion of palimpsestic queer subjectivity and Paul B. Preciado’s somatheque (trans body-as-archive), a series of close readings shows the commonalities of these two groups of texts within their respective categories and to some extent between the two.
-It concludes that any interpretation of trans people’s narratives needs to account for the position the transition narrative proper is assigned in the text.
-Some writers go into great detail to create a coherent and comprehensive lifespan account, others focus on key episodes, and yet another group, more commonly on the side of trans-as-movement, avoid autobiographical depth in favour of a focus on the near present in its social and political contexts.
+The literary corpus of this article consists of twenty-first-century life writing by trans men in the United States, Canada and Germany.
+The books fall broadly into two categories in line with Ruth Pearce’s distinction between trans-as-condition and trans-as-movement.
+A series of close readings uses Christa Binswanger and Andrea Zimmermann’s notion of palimpsestic queer subjectivity and Paul B. Preciado’s somatheque (trans body-as-archive) to highlight the commonalities of and differences between these two groups.
+This article concludes that any interpretation of trans people’s narratives needs to account for the position that the transition narrative is assigned in the text.
+Some writers go into great detail to create a coherent and comprehensive lifespan account, others focus on key episodes and yet another group, more commonly on the side of trans-as-movement, avoid autobiographical depth in favour of a focus on the near present in its social and political contexts.

 Original languageEnglish